Managing PostgreSQL users

 Specify the database user’s name.

-Select a method for setting a password:
+Select the method for setting a password:

 -